 - Emotional dependency: “By stars and red checks, smiles and frowns, prizes, honors, and disgraces, I teach kids to surrender . . .
 Rights may be granted or withheld by any authority without appeal . . .”

 - Intellectual dependency: “Good students wait for a teacher to tell them what to do . . .
 It is the most important lesson that we must wait for other people . . . to make the meanings of our lives.”

 - Provisional self-esteem: “A kid’s self respect should depend on expert opinion.”

 - One can’t hide: “The meaning of constant surveillance and denial of privacy is that no one can be trusted, that privacy is not legitimate.”

-The reason I share these seven lessons here is to remind each of us not to replicate these appalling lessons in our own homes.
-When I talked with college admissions counselors while I was writing Transcripts Made Easy, almost every one of them spoke positively of some major differences they’d seen in homeschoolers.
+The reason I share these seven lessons here is to remind each of us not to replicate these unfortunate lessons of compulsory schooling in our own homes.
+When I talked with college admissions counselors while I was writing Transcripts Made Easy, almost every one of them spoke positively of some of the key differences they’d seen in homeschoolers.
 These included a lack of peer dependence, the ability to self-motivate, perseverance, independent thought, and often, a lively interest in life and learning.
 Let’s keep it that way!